 Our Learning Team runs a programme of workshops and events for schools, groups and individuals.
 Please visit the Learning section of the website for more details or email [email protected]

 Some of Cartwright Hall Art Gallery's facilities are available for hire.
 Please email [email protected] with your enquiry.

-Cartwright Hall has been collecting prints for over one hundred years and its collection includes works by master printmakers such as Francisco Goya, William Blake and Walter Sickert and by modern masters - Pop Artists Andy Warhol, Roy Lichtenstein and Richard Hamilton.
+Cartwright Hall Art Gallery has been collecting prints for over one hundred years and its collection includes works by master printmakers such as Francisco Goya, William Blake and Walter Sickert and by modern masters - Pop Artists Andy Warhol, Roy Lichtenstein and Richard Hamilton.
 We also have the four major series of prints produced by David Hockney; Six Fairy Tales from the Brothers Grimm, The Blue Guitar, A Rake’s Progress and Illustrations of the Poetry of C. P. Cavafy.
 For enquires regarding the print collection please contact [email protected]

 Cartwright Hall is set in the magnificent, Green Flag-awarded grounds of Lister Park, with a boating lake, adventure playground and Mughal Gardens.
-There is a privately run cafe in the Lister Park boat house which opens seasonally.

 For more visitor photos check out our Bradford Museums & Galleries flickr group